Serious Offenders FAQs

 Serious offenders are managed in custody by the Serious Offenders Review Council (SORC).
 More information can be found on the SORC website.

-As required by law, unless there are “exceptional circumstances” the SPA must not make a parole order for a Serious Offender unless the SORC advises it is appropriate to do so [s.197(2)(a) and 135(3) of the Act].
+As required by law, unless there are “exceptional circumstances” the Authority must not make a parole order for a Serious Offender unless the SORC advises it is appropriate to do so [s.197(2)(a) and 135(3) of the Act].

 What is the parole process for Serious Offenders?